 - Strike Up Some Family Time.
-Bowl them over with a trip to Strike n' Spare West, 2660 W. Lawrence Ave. in Springfield.
+Bowl them over with a trip to Strike n' Spare Lanes, 2660 W. Lawrence Ave. in Springfield.
 On a weekend, expect to pay around $35 for four people to bowl one game, including shoe rental.

 - Into The Wild.
 Make a family trek over to Henson Robinson Zoo in Springfield.

 - Super Skating.
 Slide on over to The Nelson Center at 1601 N. 5th Street in Springfield.
 They offer public skates most weekdays and weekends.
 Adults skate for $4.25, and admission for kids 13 and under is $3.50.
 Skate rental is $2.50.
-Afterwards, scoot over to Xochimilco Grande at 3210 Northfield Drive for lunch or dinner, where kids eat free on Sundays.

 - Make it A Museum.
 Why not spend a morning or afternoon wandering through the Illinois State Museum, 502 S. Spring Street in Springfield, taking in the topographical history of our state.
 Admission is free (though donations in any amount are requested at a box in the lobby).
-Then walk downtown and visit Dell's Popcorn Shop or Cafe Moxo for a cookie or cupcake.
+Then walk downtown and visit Del's Popcorn Shop or Cafe Moxo for a cookie or cupcake.